opencontainers/oci-conformance/README.md

 ### (3) Certify

 If your solution passes testing, you need to publish your test process/results on GitHub and the OCI Certification Program will issue an official certificate of approval.

+### (4) Promote

+Promote your OCI Certified solution using official OCI marks on your marketing material.

 ## OCI Certified Runtime (Runtime Specification)